Cause Moves Forward with Eyewitnesses

 Dorothy Day Art Exhibition Opening !

-The Sheen Center for Thought and Culture and the Dorothy Day Guild are the proud co-sponsors of a special exhibition, A New World: Contemporary Art Exploring Dorothy Day’s Vision of Social Justice.
-Conceived and curated by sculptor and painter, Anthony Santella (in his “spare” time he also administers the Guild’s social media), the exhibition will open on Saturday, December 16, 2017 in the Sheen Center’s Gallery, 18 Bleecker St., in New York City.
-One and all are warmly invited to the opening reception, 5 to 7 pm, December 16.
-The exhibition will run through January 13, 2018.
+The Sheen Center for Thought and Culture and the Dorothy Day Guild were the proud co-sponsors of a special exhibition, A New World: Contemporary Art Exploring Dorothy Day’s Vision of Social Justice.
+Conceived and curated by sculptor and painter, Anthony Santella (in his “spare” time he also administers the Guild’s social media), the exhibition opened on Saturday, December 16, 2017 in the Sheen Center’s Gallery, 18 Bleecker St., in New York City.
+The opening reception, was 5 to 7 pm, December 16.
+The exhibition ran through January 13, 2018.

 A New World juxtaposes excerpts from Dorothy’s writings with artwork addressing the ideals she devoted her life to: social justice, voluntary poverty, resistance to racial prejudice, nonviolence, Christian anarchism, and agrarian utopianism.
 The work encompasses photography, painting, printmaking and sculpture.
 The roster of artists includes some whose work appears in the Catholic Worker newspaper as well as homeless artists from Bolivia and New York City.
 Some work is overtly political; much addresses the show’s themes more obliquely.
 Yet each artist is driven to communicate a message of hope and warning as urgent in its own way as Day’s.

 A centerpiece of the exhibit is a wooden shrine, built from driftwood collected on the beach of Staten Island, NYC, where Day had a cabin, demolished in 2000.
 Artists and the public at large are invited to contribute small artifacts to the shrine, ex voto offerings that speak to their understanding of Day’s legacy of faith and activism.